hummel22/CreditWatch/README.md

 This script installs JavaScript dependencies, writes the required Vite environment variables, builds the production bundle, and serves it via `vite preview` on `http://127.0.0.1:4173`.
 Use `FRONTEND_HOST`, `FRONTEND_PORT`, `BACKEND_URL`, or `BACKEND_PORT` environment variables to customize the runtime configuration.

+### Progressive Web App install

+The Vue frontend is PWA-enabled via [`vite-plugin-pwa`](https://vite-plugin-pwa.netlify.app/).
+When the preview or production build is served over HTTPS (or `localhost`), browsers expose an **Install** option so CreditWatch can run standalone with offline caching for static assets.

+During development the service worker auto-updates.
+If you make frontend changes and notice stale assets, refresh the page to load the latest version.

 ## Running with Docker Compose

 If you prefer containers, the project ships with a ready-to-use Compose definition.